 Anti-Clogging Token is present if status is 76 or if frame is in response to a previous rejection with Status 76.

-Finite Cyclic Group is present if the Status Code field is zero or 76.
+Finite Cyclic Group is present if the Status Code field is zero, 76, or 77.

 Password Identifier element is optionally present if the Status Code is zero or 123